intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

       statement from the peer organization on one or more of its documents and expects no further response.

-##### Deadline:

 Liaison statements that request comment or action will indicate when the comment or action is required.
 If the addressee cannot accomplish the request within the stated period, courtesy calls for a response offering a more doable deadline or an alternative course of action.

-##### Liaison Content

-   The following fields are the substance of the liaison statement.
+#### Liaison Content, Title, and Attachments

+As with any business letter, the liaison statement contains appropriate content explaining the issues or questions at hand.

+Usually the statement will contain a short (usually single line) title providing a statement of its context and content.

+Attachments, if enclosed, may be in the form of documents sent with the liaison statement or may be URLs to similar documents including Internet Drafts.

 IETF participants use a wide variety of systems, thus document formats that are not universally readable are problematic.
 As a result, documents enclosed with the body or attachments should be in PDF, W3C HTML (without proprietary extensions), or ASCII text format.
 If they were originally in a proprietary format such as Microsoft Word, the file may be sent, but should be accompanied by a generally readable file.

-##### Body:

-   As with any business letter, the liaison statement contains appropriate content explaining the issues or questions at hand.

-##### Attachments:

-   Attachments, if enclosed, may be in the form of documents sent with the liaison statement or may be URLs to similar documents including Internet Drafts.
+Different organisation have different requirements on the format of liaison statement.
+There are no requirements from the IETF on the format of the actual content of the liaison statement, however, we require the metadata (address information and purpose) as indicated in the previous section to be recorded.
+As such when receiving statement from other organisation these metadata should be extracted and recorded.
+However if content of the statement is not sent in plain text, the plain text content record field may be empty and the received laision statement is uploaded as attachement.

+For statement sent from the IETF it is recommended to provide the content in plain text but also provide an attachement following the formating requirements of the receiving organisation if possible.
+If cases where we have a liaison manager, it is the responsiblity of the liaison to check or convert the formating requirements.
+It is further recommended to convert received document in proprietary formats into PDF and upload both version as attachments.

+This ensures that our process can comply with all formating requirements from other organisations.

 ##  Addressee Responsibilities